alexpanov/retries/README.md

     throw new RuntimeException("Could not compute anything");
 }
 ```
 **Ugh**.
 That's terrible and you know it.
-It's hard to figure out what's going on, hard to change, and easy to get it wrong.
+It's hard to figure out what's going on, hard to extend, hard to reuse and easy to get it wrong.
 Luckily, **there is an alternative**.

 ##Build tools
 Add **retries** to your dependencies.
 Note that *Guava is automatically added too*.